catseye/Dungeons-of-Ekileugor/README.markdown

 TODO
 ----

-*   Potions should have more effect on deeper levels
+*   Potions should have more effect on deeper levels (yes, do this)
 *   Snakes should not hit as frequently on shallower levels
-*   Maybe armor or weapon +1's, or experience points/levels
+*   Experience level should increase your ability to hit/damage?

 Discussion
 ----------